top of page

 Cloud Witness

-A failover cluster requires more than half of its nodes to be running, which is known as having quorum.
+A failover cluster requires more than half of its nodes to be running, which is known as having a quorum.
 If the cluster has just two nodes, a network partition could cause each node to think it's the primary node.
-In that case, you need a witness to break ties and establish quorum.
-A witness is a resource such as a shared disk that can act as a tie breaker to establish quorum.
+In that case, you need a witness to break ties and establish a quorum.
+A witness is a resource such as a shared disk that can act as a tiebreaker to establish a quorum.
 Cloud Witness is a type of witness that uses Azure Blob Storage.

 Also called a bastion host.
 Traditionally, a secure VM on the network that administrators use to connect to the other VMs.
 The jump box has an NSG that allows remote traffic only from public IP addresses on a safe list.
 The NSG should permit Remote Desktop Protocol (RDP) traffic.
 Azure offers the managed solution Azure Bastion to meet this need.